 PARIS (Reuters) - France's government is ready to negotiate with retailers on Sunday-trading laws, though not on late-night shopping, after two retailers decided to stay open despite the threat of legal action.

-Unions, trying to defend the 35-hour working week, are pitted against some retailers and even some employees who want to increase business at a time of record unemployment and stagnant economic growth.
-Retailers Leroy Merlin and Kingfisher-owned (LSE:KGF) Castorama were open in Paris and its suburbs this Sunday, defying a court ruling on Thursday.
+Unions, trying to defend the 35-hour work week, are pitted against some retailers and even some employees who want to increase business at a time of record unemployment and stagnant economic growth.
+Retailers Leroy Merlin and Kingfisher-owned (KGF.L) Castorama were open Paris and its suburbs this Sunday, defying a court ruling on Thursday.

 "The (Sunday-trading) law is a kind of machine that churns out lawsuits," Budget Minister Bernard Cazeneuve told Europe 1 radio.
 "Given that there are some employees who want to work and shoppers who today want to shop, could we not try to find some kind of path to an appropriate response?"

 His comments echoed those made by a junior minister for trade, Sylvia Pinel.
 "We have inherited a kind of regulatory 'millefeuille'," she told Sunday newspaper Journal du Dimanche, referring to a layered French cake and the different trading regulations that apply in various districts.